sofielauvaas/IND320_sofielauvaas_project/README.md

 # IND320 — Sofie Lauvaas Project

-Course project for IND320 (Data to Decision) at the Norwegian University of Life Sciences (NMBU).
+Course project for IND320 (Data to Decision) at the NMBU.

 This project explores a weather dataset using Python, Pandas, and Streamlit.
 It includes both a Jupyter Notebook for exploration and a multi-page interactive Streamlit app.